nekStab/LightKrylov/paper/paper.md

     - **SVD -** restarted Golub-Kahan bidiagonalization.

 Libraries exposing more methods exist in other languages, e.g., `Krylov.jl` [@montoison-2023] in Julia or `PETSc` [@petsc-web-page].
-Integrating multi-language libraries into existing Fortran codes often presents significant challenges related to build systems, dependency management, or potential performance overhead from language interfacing ("two-language problem").
+Integrating multi-language libraries into existing Fortran codes often presents significant challenges (e.g. dependency management or potential performance overhead for instance).
 In contrast, `LightKrylov` provides a pure Fortran alternative, compliant with the Fortran 2018 standard, and only requires the Fortran standard library `stdlib` as an external runtime dependency.
-It leverages `stdlib` not only for basic utilities but specifically builds upon `stdlib_linalg` for foundational linear algebra operations, ensuring adherence to community standards and benefiting from its rapid, ongoing development.

-Additionally, using `fypp` [@fypp-webpage] as a build-time dependency significantly reduces code duplication and maintenance effort, ensuring consistency across different data types (`single`, `double`, `extended`, and `quadruple precision`) both for `real` and `complex` numbers while keeping the core algorithmic logic centralized. `fypp` is a Python-based Fortran preprocessor automatically generating the necessary code for different data types.
+Additionally, using `fypp` [@fypp-webpage] as a build-time dependency significantly reduces code duplication and maintenance effort, ensuring consistency across different data types (`single`, `double`, `extended`, and `quadruple precision`) both for `real` and `complex` numbers while keeping the core algorithmic logic centralized.
 Finally, its build process relies on the Fortran package manager `fpm`, greatly facilitating its installation and integration with the modern Fortran ecosystem.

-**Licensing:** `LightKrylov` is distributed under the permissive BSD 3-Clause License, encouraging broad adoption and contribution.

-**Testing/CI:** The library includes a suite of unit and integration tests executed via GitHub Actions.
-The set of compilers currently tested includes `gfortran` (versions 12–14) and the Intel `ifort` and `ifx` compilers.
-The operating systems include the latest Ubuntu, Windows, and macOS 13.

 ## A focus on abstract linear operators and abstract vectors

-Krylov methods can be implemented without explicit reference to the particular data structure used to represent a vector or a linear operator, nor to how the actual matrix-vector product is implemented.
+Krylov methods can be implemented without explicit reference to the data structure used to represent a vector or a linear operator, nor to how the actual matrix-vector product is implemented.
 To do so, `LightKrylov` uses modern Fortran `abstract` type constructs.
 A stripped-down version of the abstract vector type is shown below.